flokiorg/go-flokicoin/docs/configuration.md

 |--rpclisten=127.0.0.1:8337 --listen=[::1]:15216|IPv4 localhost on port 8337 and IPv6 localhost on port 15216|
 |--rpclisten=:15216 --listen=:8337|all interfaces on ports 15216 and 8337|

-The following config file would configure the flokicoind RPC server to listen to all interfaces on the default port, including external interfaces, for both IPv4 and IPv6:
+The following config file would configure the lokid RPC server to listen to all interfaces on the default port, including external interfaces, for both IPv4 and IPv6:

 ```text
 [Application Options]